-Note: We make every effort to keep our information accurate and up-to-date.
-However, technology markets do move fast and company situations can change rapidly.
-Please use this guide as an introduction to the molten salt reactor landscape; but ultimately, do your own due diligence before taking action.
+Note: We make every effort to keep our info accurate and up-to-date.
+However, emerging tech moves fast and company situations can change overnight.
+This guide is an intro to the molten salt reactor landscape; but ultimately, do your own due diligence before taking action.

 How Far Away Are MSRs?